AP-Atul/Internship-Project/README.md

 # Internship-Project
 A website for the company I was an intern at.
-Created usign NodeJS express framework.
+Created using NodeJS express framework.

 # Execution
   a.
-Create a mysql database having username = root and password = root (or change it in index.js)
+Create a MySQL database having username = root and password = root (or change it in index.js)

   1. Import the priish.sql to create a database. (priish here is the company name)